HOW SHOULD AN APPLICATION BE MADE?

-The form for entry to Year 7 in September 2019 is available here and must be completed by Thursday 06 September 2018.
+Deadline for 11+ applications for entry to Year 7 in September 2022 is Midday on Thursday 09 September 2021.
 Application for other current year groups must be made using a 'Common Application Form' available from your Local Authority.

 A registration after the closing date for test registrations will only be accepted for the familiarisation session and entrance tests, where the school is satisfied that illness, bereavement or other circumstance beyond the control of the parent(s) prevented a timely registration or the child moved into the area after the closing date for test registration.
 Evidence will be required in these circumstances.

 Late notification of the testing timetable by a child's current school or otherwise will not be accepted as a reason why timely registration was not possible.
 Where the school is not satisfied that a timely registration was prevented, any preference expressed for the school on a Local Authority Common Application Form will be refused on the grounds that the school's admission criteria had not been met.

 For children whose registration or common application form (or both) were submitted after the closing dates, there will be an opportunity to sit the school entrance tests for consideration after the first round of allocations on 01 March.

 Where a child is unable to sit the entrance tests through serious illness, bereavement or other circumstance beyond the control of the parent(s) or the child moved into the area after the test dates, the school will make arrangements for testing to take place during November.
 Evidence will be required in these circumstances.
 Children sitting these tests will be considered alongside those children who sat the tests in September 2021.

 - Following the publication of results, parents seeking a place must complete the Common Application Form, available online from the home Local Authority.